Students

 Other Benefits

 Training and Professional Development: The learning opportunities are endless.
-Our Practice Impact Management (PIM) team aims to offer a variety of learning opportunities for you to tap into including practice workshops, formal training, and other options.
+We offer a variety of learning opportunities for you to tap into including practice workshops, formal training, and other options.

-Communities of Practice with your peers: You will also have the opportunity to connect with a Community of Practice (a group of Practitioners, Specialists, Clinicians, Therapists, Students and Student Supervisors) that share any area of interest and connects regularly to develop and Training and professional development.
+Communities of Practice with your peers: You will also have the opportunity to connect with a Community of Practice (a group of practitioners with shared interest or expertise), to develop and share your practice.

 Testimonials from previous graduates